Motion Picture Association: Production Code: 1930–1934

 In 1930, the MPPDA introduced the Motion Picture Production Code, commonly called the Hays Code.
 The Code consisted of moral guidelines regarding what was acceptable to include in films.
 Unlike the "Don'ts and Be Carefuls", which the studios had ignored, the Production Code was endorsed by studio executives.
 The Code incorporated many of the "Don'ts and Be Carefuls" as specific examples of what could not be portrayed.
-Among other rules, the code prohibited inclusion of "scenes of passion" unless they were essential to a film's plot; "pointed profanity" in either word or action; "sex perversion"; justification or explicit coverage of adultery; sympathetic treatment of crime or criminals; dancing with "indecent" moves; and white slavery.
+Among other rules, the code prohibited inclusion of "scenes of passion" unless they were essential to a film's plot; "pointed profanity" in either word or action; "sex perversion"; justification or explicit coverage of adultery; sympathetic treatment of crime or criminals; dancing with "indecent" moves; and "white slavery" (prostitution).
 Because studio executives had been involved in the decision to adopt the code, MPPDA-member studios were more willing to submit scripts for consideration.
 However, the growing economic impacts of the Great Depression of the early 1930s increased pressure on studios to make films that would draw the largest possible audiences, even if it meant taking their chances with local censorship boards by disobeying the Code.

 In 1933 and 1934, the Catholic Legion of Decency, along with a number of Protestant and women's groups, launched plans to boycott films that they deemed immoral.
 In order to avert boycotts which might further harm the profitability of the film industry, the MPPDA created a new department, the Production Code Administration (PCA), with Joseph Breen as its head.
 Unlike previous attempts at self-censorship, PCA decisions were binding—no film could be exhibited in an American theater without a stamp of approval from the PCA, and any producer attempting to do so faced a fine of $25,000.
 After ten years of unsuccessful voluntary codes and expanding local censorship boards, the studio approved and agreed to enforce the codes, and the nationwide "Production Code" was enforced starting on July 1, 1934.